peripheryapp/periphery/README.md

 Swift synthesizes additional code for `Codable` types that is not visible to Periphery and can result in false positives for properties not directly referenced from non-synthesized code.
 If your project contains many such types, you can retain all properties on `Codable` types with `--retain-codable-properties`.
 Alternatively, you can retain properties only on `Encodable` types with `--retain-encodable-properties`.

 If `Codable` conformance is declared by a protocol in an external module not scanned by Periphery, you can instruct Periphery to identify the protocols as `Codable` with `--external-codable-protocols "ExternalProtocol"`.

+### Equatable and Hashable

+Swift synthesizes additional code for `Equatable` and `Hashable` types that is not visible to Periphery and can result in false positives for properties not directly referenced from non-synthesized code.
+If your project contains many such types, you can retain all properties on `Equatable` types with `--retain-equatable-properties`, or all properties on `Hashable` types with `--retain-hashable-properties`.
+The `Equatable` option also retains properties on `Hashable` types because `Hashable` refines `Equatable`.

 ### XCTestCase